Haml Changelog

 - Add

-to render a block, conditionally wrapped in another element (Matt Wildig) - Support Rails 5.1 Erubi template handler.
+haml_tag_ifto render a block, conditionally wrapped in another element (Matt Wildig) - Support Rails 5.1 Erubi template handler.

 - Support Sprockets 3.
 Thanks Sam Davies and Jeremy Venezia.